 But what about the question of long sleeve tops and pants versus short sleeve tops and shorts?
 In relation to this question, I’m a firm believer in there not being ‘one single answer’ but even then there are some exceptions so let’s have a look at the pros and cons of both options.
 To keep it simple, I’m avoiding the variations for example, a long sleeve top with shorts etc!

-I’ll own up here and say that for around 90% of my hiking activities, I wear a long sleeve top, and long pants for 100% of the time.
+I’ll own up here and say that for around 90% of my hiking activities, I wear a long sleeve top, and long pants.

 I like to cover up.
 I have worked outdoors for most of my life, spending long hours in a range of extreme conditions.
 Living in Australia I am very much aware of the impact of UV exposure and skin cancer.
 On rare occasions in the past when I haven’t chosen well and failed to cover up properly, I’ve ended up very sunburnt.
 Usually in these instances it’s been in the Australian Alps where the UV levels are much higher than at sea level and sunburn comes on much quicker to exposed skin even though the air temperatures usually aren’t as severe.